Empirical priors and posterior concentration in a piecewise polynomial sequence model: Acknowledgments

-This work is partially supported by the National Science Foundation, DMS--1737933, and the Simons Foundation Award 512620.
-The authors thank Marcus Hutter for sharing the DNA copy number data analyzed in Example~\ref{ex:copy} above.
+This work is partially supported by the U.S.~National Science Foundation, grants DMS--1737929, DMS--1737933, and DMS--1811802, and by the Simons Foundation Award 512620.
+The authors thank Marcus Hutter for sharing the DNA copy number data.